shinobu/ASPIS/README.md

 Informations about Copyright are in the COPYING and License files.

+In general you need get composer and call `composer install` in the projectroot

 To Parse a Query just create a ASPIS Object and call

 aspis->parseFile($file)